rioastamal/spot-dev-machine/README.md

 $ curl -s https://raw.githubusercontent.com/rioastamal/spot-dev-machine/master/scripts/install-cloud9.sh | bash
 ```

-It will install lot of packages and it may takes couple of minutes.
-After installation is complete you may delete package which no longer needed.
+It will install lot of packages and it may take couple of minutes.
+After installation is complete you may delete installed packages which no longer needed.

 ```sh
 $ sudo yum groupremove -y 'Development Tools'